The most frequently diagnosed cause of short stature is achondroplasia, a genetic condition that results in disproportionately short arms and legs.

 When applied to people, it implies not just extreme shortness, but a degree of disproportion.
 Dwarfism is now rarely used as a medical term and is sometimes (but not always) considered impolite or pejorative.
 Today, the term little person tends to be preferred.

 According to and organization called Little People of America the human definition of this term is stated as such "a medical or genetic condition that usually results in an adult height of 4'10" or shorter, among both men and women, although in some cases a person with a dwarfing condition may be slightly taller than that."
-Gary Parker is a photographer who has created a website with photos about dwarfism.

 The average height of an adult with dwarfism is 4'0, but typical heights range from 2'8 to 4'8.